 Leadership is an important skill for many employers.
 In asking you about your ability to persuade, a company is looking for a step by step breakdown of how you did this.

-Hopefully you can think about an example in which you succeeded, but what is important here is the way in which you persuaded your colleague.
+Think about an example in which you succeeded, but what is important here is the way in which you persuaded your colleague.
 Rather than forcing them over to your point of view, explain how you expressed your point of view with evidence and patience.

 5. Discuss a time you were managing several projects at once.